 The Bonita Property is outside of the well-established Carlin-style gold deposit trends in north-central Nevada, but there are several large, past-producing Tertiary epithermal gold deposits located within 50 km of Bonita, including the Hycroft and Sleeper deposits, both associated with Tertiary-aged volcanic rocks which are evident at Bonita.

 The active MacFarlane hot spring is located 5 km west of the southern part of the Bonita property.
-It is delineated by an east-west carbonate ridge some 170 m long.
-The hotspring is interpreted to be localized along a relay fault accommodating strain at the east-west dislocation of two northerly trending regional faults (Kraushaar, 2014, MSc Thesis, Univ.
-Nevada Reno).
-The east-west dislocation is regional in scale and is clearly evident at Bonita as a break in through-going northerly range faults.
-This area is prospective for structurally-controlled hydrothermal fluids.
+It is delineated by an east-west carbonate ridge some 170 m long, and is co-spatial to a regional-scale structural dislocation that is evident at Bonita.

-The Bonita Property is underlain primarily by a diverse Mesozoic igneous complex, with lesser volcano-sedimentary cover successions.
+The Bonita Property is underlain primarily by a diverse Early-Middle Jurassic igneous complex, with lesser volcano-sedimentary cover successions.

-The spine of the south Jackson Range itself is dominated by weathering resistant, dark weathering gabbro of middle Jurassic age.
+The spine of the south Jackson Range itself is dominated by weathering resistant, dark weathering, medium grained, magnetic gabbroic diorite.
 Fine-grained sodic diorite is more abundant in the Red Butte Mountain area in the western part of the property.
-Both intrusive phases are intruded by numerous dykes, stocks and plugs of hypabyssal, locally quartz-phyric mafic-poor monzodiorite.
+Both intrusive phases are intruded by numerous dykes, stocks and plugs of hypabyssal, locally quartz-phyric, leucocratic monzodiorite.

-The scattered historic workings for copper, gold and iron on the Bonita Property do not appear in the various regional geology reports and mineral compilation studies published by the USGS and the Nevada Bureau of Mines covering northwestern Nevada, the area has attracted little attention.
+Because the scattered historic workings for copper, gold and iron on the Bonita Property do not appear in the various regional geology reports and mineral compilation studies published by the USGS and the Nevada Bureau of Mines covering northwestern Nevada, the area has attracted little attention.
 The South Jackson Range has been “off the radar” of modern exploration because it is outside of the established gold districts in Nevada such as the Walker Lane Belt and the various trends of Carlin-type deposits, and because it is located away from the areas of known porphyry copper deposits at Yerington and Ely.

-There are historic workings (pits and trenches) from the early 1900’s scattered across the Bonita property, with underground development including shafts, tunnels, drifts and adits at several locations, including: Iron Chief; 1936 Mine; Copper Queen; Bonita South; Red Butte North; Bonita Spring; Hobbit, and; Hemco.
-Most of the workings target copper oxide (sulphate?) on fracture and in quartz veins within silica-speculraite altered syenite dykes, clay-altered monzo diorite, albite-altered leucogranite dykes, and in silica-specularite iron oxide breccia.
+There are historic surface workings from the early 1900’s scattered across the Bonita property, with underground development including shafts, tunnels, drifts and adits at several locations, including: 1936 Mine; Copper Queen; Bonita South; Red Butte North; Bonita Spring; Hobbit, and; Hemco.
+Most of the workings target copper oxide on fracture and gold and copper sulfide in quartz veins within sodic- or phyllic-altered sodic diorite or leucocratic monzodiorite dykes.